michelcrypt4d4mus/fedialgo/README.md

 ### Timeline Callback
 You can optionally pass a `setFeedInApp()` callback to `TheAlgorithm.create()` that will be called whenever the feed is changed.
+The initial fetch of timeline toots will get `Config.numTootsInFirstFetch` timeline elements after which `TheAlgorithm` will start pulling batches of size `Config.numTootsInFirstFetch` toots in the background.
+The callback will be invoked when:

+* An incremental batch of toots is retrieved from the server and integrated into the timeline
-The callback will be invoked whenever you call `algorithm.updateUserWeights()` or `algorithm.updateFilters()`.
+* A call is made to `algorithm.updateUserWeights()` or `algorithm.updateFilters()`.

 An example involving React component state:

 ```typescript
 import Toot from "fedialgo";